MyceliumMorty/MyceliumMorty/README.md

 **I will not friend you if you're under 16**

-Please don't try roleplaying with me, it makes me nervous.
+Please don't try roleplaying with me, it makes me anxious and uncomfortable.
 Thank you.

 ###### I might be unresponsive / nonverbal sometimes, words are difficult.
-Patience is very appreciated.
+Patience is very appreciated!

 C&H always whenever - no need to ask first!